![]() |

 There's one other type of conditional block in Pascal, and that's the

-statement.
-It's similar to switch
+case statement.
+It's similar to switch in C and

-in VB -- it jumps to one particular block of
+Select Case in VB -- it jumps to one particular block of

 statements depending on the value of a single variable.
 That variable must